Network community detection via neural embeddings: Results

 \subsection{Experiment setup}

 As baselines, we use two spectral embedding methods whose detectability limit matches the information-theoretical one: spectral modularity maximization~\cite{nadakuditiGraphSpectraDetectability2012} and Laplacian EigenMap~\cite{belkinLaplacianEigenmapsDimensionality2003}.
 In addition, we use two other neural embeddings, DeepWalk~\cite{perozziDeepWalkOnlineLearning2014} and LINE~\cite{tangLINELargescaleInformation2015}.
 DeepWalk and LINE share the same architecture as node2vec but are trained with different objective functions~\cite{qiuNetworkEmbeddingMatrix2018,kojakuResidual2VecDebiasingGraph2021}.
 Furthermore, we employ the spectral algorithm based on the leading eigenvectors of the non-backtracking matrix, which reaches the information-theoretical limit even in the sparse case for networks generated by the PPM ~\cite{krzakalaSpectralRedemptionClustering2013}.
 For all embedding methods, we set the number of dimensions, $C$, to $64$.
-Finally, we employ three community detection algorithms: Infomap~\cite{rosvallMapsRandomWalks2008}, statistical inference of the microscopic degree-corrected SBM~\cite{peixotoParsimoniousModuleInference2013}, and the BP algorithm~\cite{decelleAsymptoticAnalysisStochastic2011}.
-Note that we set the initial parameters of the BP algorithm based on the ground-truth communities to yield the maximal performance.
+Finally, we employ two community detection algorithms: statistical inference of the microscopic degree-corrected SBM~\cite{peixotoParsimoniousModuleInference2013}, and the BP algorithm~\cite{decelleAsymptoticAnalysisStochastic2011}.
+The BP algorithm is theoretically optimal for PPM networks and serves as an ideal baseline for assessing graph embeddings.
+However, achieving optimal performance with BP in practice requires non-trivial parameter tuning.
+Therefore, we initialized the BP using the information about the true communities, namely the number of nodes in each true community and the number of edges between the communities.
 See Supporting Information Section 4 for the parameter choices of the models and the implementations we used.

 Community detection via graph embedding is a two-step process: \begin{itemize} \item First, the network is embedded, which yields a projection of nodes onto points in a vector space. \item Second, the points are divided into groups using a data clustering method (e.g., $K$-means clustering). \end{itemize}